WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

-* Thank Kirstie for everthing you did for me，please gave me more suggestions.Let's make happy and meaningful memories in Turing together.
+* Thank Kirstie for everthing you did for me.Please gave me more suggestions and let's make happy and meaningful memories in Turing together.

 _________